Ai-Yukino/tts-ds-ai/hello/WSL.md

 ## ❄ Submission

-A screenshot of your `.bashrc` file in the home directory of you Ubuntu virtual OS
+A screenshot of your `.bashrc` file opened with a Windows text editor

 ## 🌸 References